StanisicS/korona_app/README.md

 # c19_app_srb

-Corona app to track cases and news related to COVID-19 in Serbia (RS) build with Flutter.
+Corona app to track cases, news and info about all registered COVID-19 ambulances in Serbia (RS), build with Flutter.

 ## Demo
 Download the `app-release.apk` to try out the alpha version